-Spring is the time, for a lot of runners, to dust off the cobwebs of winter and to jump back into training in preparation for the upcoming race season.
-But you simply can’t start back up with the mileage you left off at in the fall, well at least not without setting yourself up for injury.
+Summer is the time when many runners are in kicking into gear for fall races.
+But you simply can’t start back up with the mileage you left off with, well at least not without setting yourself up for injury.
 You need to start slow and gradually bump up your weekly mileage – this will give your body time to adapt to the new work load and it will help decrease your risk of injury.
 So how exactly should you increase your mileage?

 First thing first, you need to establish a baseline.
 Whether you are a veteran racer or a newbie the best way to start is to establish your baseline mileage.
 This is the number of kilometers you feel comfortable running in a week; it shouldn’t be too hard or too easy.
 Once you establish your sweet spot of mileage, you want to start your training below this to build your foundation and get back into a routine.
 Lots of experts talk about the 10% weekly increase but that’s a gross generalization and doesn’t take into account different training phases, experience level or fitness level.
 For example, if you are new to running you won’t be increasing your mileage for the first 3-4 weeks, as this is a time for you to focus on creating a new habit and improving your consistency of running.
 If you are an experienced runner, just getting back into it after a winter hiatus, you can be more aggressive and increase your mileage at a rate of 15-20% until you reach your baseline mileage.
 However, once you surpass your baseline and begin running new longer distances it is recommended that you be more conservative, increasing your mileage just 5-10% every two weeks.